tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 SCAN performs better than PBEsol and PBE for the reactions tested (ref 5 - Shows the benchmark database-Barrier Heights for Heavy Atom Transfer, Nucleophilic Substitution, Association, and Unimolecular Reactions - hydrogen and non-hydrogen transfer **gas-phase** reactions)

+From ref.
+7, SCAN is proposed to work better than PBE for defects in semiconductors, surface properties of metals, formation energies and structural phase transitions in semiconductorsl.
+Good at predicting band gap.

+Typically a much lower computational cost than Hybrid functionals.

+**Regularized SCAN functional**

 HSE - Heyd-Scuseria-Ernzerhof
 ----------